 First-time FAQs: Do I need a home warranty or home insurance?

 While first-time homebuyers often get home warranties and home insurance confused, the reality is that it’s not an either / or situation.
-You have to have home insurance before you close on your new home, but a home warranty can be bought any time.
+You must have home insurance before you close on your new home, but a home warranty can be bought any time.

 Breaking it all down: